opinion

 • Change Management: Integrating data can disrupt existing workflows, and people do not always take kindly to that kind of change.
 Manage it effectively by being very clear on why it is necessary, what will be gained and what “next” looks like.
 Involve key stakeholders in the process and don’t minimize team members’ concerns.

 The future of retail is data-driven, and AI will be the jet engine powering it.
 By integrating data now, small-to-midsize retailers can set the stage for leveraging it to its peak potential.
-The time to act is now: Integrate your data, harness the power of AI and start planning to elevate your business to new heights.
+The time to act is now: Integrate your data, actively seek to harness the power of AI and start planning to elevate your business to new heights.

 Sean Quinn is the CEO of All Point Retail, a retail technology company that provides managed commerce solutions for businesses.
 He is a true veteran, both literally and figuratively.
 Bolstered by years of military experience in a variety of positions and commands, his strategic intelligence background laid the foundation for his passion for business intelligence through technology — especially in the retail arena.